biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 The program displays messages in the terminal to inform about the step it is in, at the end you can see the viruses detected in a summarized way.

-The results folder looks like this:
+You can find the results in the *Testfiles* folder, and there will be the *Results_data* folder that should look like this:

 ![Structure](/images/result_folder.PNG)